rg-3/screenshot.js/README.md

 ## Screenshot

-A browser extension that takes screenshots of web pages and of videos on web pages.
+A browser extension that takes screenshots of web pages and web videos.
 The extension works on all Chromium-derived (eg Chrome) browsers.
 Firefox support is planned for the future.

 ## Features